 Awataha is often fully booked throughout the year with visits from schools coming from as far away as South Auckland and as near as our local schools in our community.
 Every year the Marae also hosts several wananga or noho (stay overs).
 These groups come from our local national and international communities wanting to learn more about Maori culture.

 Apart from various community groups, schools and whanau groups such as AUT, Maori Womens Development Fund-Te Wero Pakihi, Ideas Group (disability services) use the Marae on a regular basis to name a few.

 North Tech are currently running their Elementary Construction and Painting courses on site and are looking to expand.
 The Maori Wardens also have an office on site.

 Awataha unifies traditional heritage with a creative urban vibe.
-Located on Auckland's North Shore, Awataha is a cultural venues advocating the bridging of cultures, offering a range of services to unify the community.
+Located on Auckland's North Shore, Awataha is a cultural venue advocating the bridging of cultures, offering a range of services to unify the community.

 Photographs credited to © Paul Scot Smith and Awataha Marae

 AWATAHA FESTIVAL ROCKS THE NORTH SHORE :6 February 2020

 Well what we can we say??
 The Summer Vibes Waitangi Day Festival 2020 went off with a big bang and everyone on the north shore felt it!
 If you didn't make it its OK were doing it again next year..but those who turned up (over 5000 of you) were treated to a star studded cast of local, national and international talent.
 Not to mention a whanau vibe that really permeated the event.